MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-basics.md

 - Keep the AAD app registration restricted to its original purpose of service to service application.
 - Create an additional AAD app for any user to service authentication, for more finite control over disabling authentication connections, rolling secrets, or reusing the AAD app with other applications.

-Some of the problems that you encounter if you use the AAD registration app for authentication are:
+Some of the problems you encounter if you also use the AAD registration app for authentication are:

 - If the certificate attached to the AAD app registration needs to be renewed it would impact users that have authenticated with other AAD services using the certificate.
 - In general, it creates a single point of failure and control for all authentication related activities with the bot.